 Simple English definitions for legal terms

-Read a random definition: baby-bartering
+Read a random definition: fair and impartial jury

 Commercial paper is a type of document that shows someone owes money.
 It can be a check or a certificate of deposit, and it's usually used by companies to borrow money from other companies.
 Sometimes it's called "mercantile paper" or "company's paper."
 Commercial paper can be bought and sold, and it's governed by a set of rules called Article 3 of the UCC.